Best Task Management Software for 2022 – Comparison Chart

 Kanban is a project management tool that offers you a visual overview of all personal or project-related tasks and workflows.
 A Kanban board (or progress board) breaks down a project into stages, highlighting potential bottlenecks for each stage of your project.

-Kanban boards can be either physical (post-it notes on a whiteboard) or digital ones.
+Kanban boards can be either physical (post-it notes on a whiteboard) or digital.

 Nevertheless, their typical structure involves:

-- Board: a workspace where tasks are placed and managed throughout the project lifecycle
+- Board: a workspace where tasks are managed throughout the project lifecycle

 - Lists (or columns): represents the project stage through which a card can pass